albertfougy/obttg/README.md

 # Description

-Using the book as a guide I plan to learn the development of a real web application from beginning to end, using the online / hands-on guide will help me understand the practical advantages of test-driven development (TDD) with Python.
-I’ll learn how to write and run tests before building each part of my app, and then develop the minimum amount of code required to pass those tests.
+Using the book Test-Driven Development with Python as a guide I plan to learn the development of a real web application from beginning to end.
+The online/hands-on guide will improve my understanding of test-driven development (TDD) in Python and its practical advantages.
+I will learn how to write and run tests prior to building each part of my app, and then develop the minimum amount of code required to pass those tests.
 In the process, I’ll learn the basics of Django, Selenium, Git, jQuery, and Mock, along with current web development techniques.

   1. TDD workflow, including the unit test/code cycle and refactoring